Latest News: Self Employed Income Support Scheme

 Businesses will not need to make a payment for VAT during the period of 20th March – 30th June.
 The company does not need to apply for this, it is automatic.
 If you wish to defer payment then you will have until the end of the tax year 2021 to make this payment, please note that no interest will be charged and the return will still need to be filed.

-If you are self-employed, income tax payments that were due in July 2020 are deferred until January 2021.
+If you are self-employed, income tax payments that were due in July 2020 may deferred until January 2021.

 Statutory Sick Pay relief package